ericxian1997/r-cnn/README.md

 # r-cnn

 My first project of deep learning, object detection with R-CNN.
+I trained a CNN network (AlexNet) with images of 10 classes in Imagenet.

 ![](good_sample/10.png)
 ![](good_sample/14.png)